-I’ve built 3 marketing teams, hired more than 30 marketers, made a couple of colossal hiring mistakes, been hired as the first marketer in a high-growth startup (Pipedrive), spent 5 years at the marketing team of global tech company (Skype) and have just started looking for the first head of marketing for Outfunnel.
+I’ve built 3 marketing teams, hired more than 30 marketers, made a couple of colossal recruiting mistakes, been hired as the first marketer in a high-growth startup (Pipedrive), spent 5 years at the marketing team of global tech company (Skype) and founded a mar tech startup and found someone to hand marketing over to (Outfunnel).
 I haven’t “seen it all” but have clocked enough hits and misses to dare to write this post.

 Hopefully, this post will help to hire your first (or third) marketer.
 As we all know, hiring is hard, and it’s painful to be working in a team where you’re missing a core skill.

 There are several ultimate guides available for running ads, and I have no ambitions to create another one.
 So here’s a penultimate one, containing only six pieces of advice.
 But the advice is practical, to-the-point and based on more than 10 years and several million dollars of ad investments, as well as several million dollars of ad spend (yes, these are different things).

 1. Make the first pick of channels, using category awareness and category urgency as your guide

 “What channels should we use?” is a pretty common question and while all businesses are different and there is no best answer, I’ve found it helpful to use category awareness to make the first pick of channels.

 Category awareness is high when most people in your target audience already know the product or service you’re selling.
 It’s things like car insurance, CRM software, web hosting, smartphones, etc. Each of these things is generally well known and people in the target audience use search engines and specialist shopping or comparison sites when they feel a need.